beyond-blockchain/bbc1/examples/README.md

     * Check double spending of land by third-party (like a legal affairs bureau).
 - escrow.py
     * Escrow land and coin to a third-party program (this script) to execute an atomic exchange between land and coin automatically.

+# Payment with a digital currency
+This app allows a user to do the following:
+* define and change users
+* define and switch among currencies
+* create currency tokens for a user
+* delete currency tokens
+* transfer currency tokens from the user to another user
+* show proof of existence of tokens
+* show status (balances, etc.) of currencies